Advancing Behavioral Health for Eastern North Carolina

 • 144-bed inpatient psychiatric care facility

-• $65 million investment in behavioral health resources
+• Over $65 million investment in behavioral health resources

 • Comprehensive treatment for adults, seniors, children and adolescents